 Growing up in Stuttgart, we regularly enjoyed family dinners with my Oma and Opa.
 My Oma was famous for her Kasseler, Kartoffelpuffer, Sauerbraten and her Rouladen.
-When a meal included gravy she always knew to make extra when we came over because I would heap copious amounts of it over my meat, potatoes, Knödel, Rotkohl, Sauerkraut, you name it.
+When a meal included gravy she always knew to make extra when we came over because I would heap copious amounts of it over my meat, potatoes, Semmelknödel, Kartoffelklöße, Rotkohl, Sauerkraut, you name it.
 (I still do.)
 For me the gravy was one of the primary highlights of the meal.
 Rouladen is one of my all-time favorite German dishes and its accompanying gravy is arguably the king of all gravies.
 Today I’m sharing my homemade Rouladen recipe with you and I’m confident you’re going to love it as much as we do!

-What Are Rouladen?
+What is Rouladen?

 Rouladen is a traditional German dish featuring long, thin strips of meat slathered with mustard and filled with bacon, onions, and pickles.
 The filling is enclosed by rolling up the meat strips and the roulades are then browned and slow-simmered in a rich gravy.

-Rouladen are enjoyed throughout the year in Germany but are often associated with Sunday dinners and special occasions like Christmas Eve.
+Beef rouladen are enjoyed throughout the year in Germany but are often associated with Sunday dinners and special occasions like Christmas Eve.

 Can Rouladen Be Made Ahead Of Time?